medic/medic-docs/configuration/outbound.md

 #### Other Notes
  - Your report will be hydrated before being passed to the mapper.
 This gives you access to the contact and its parents
- - JSON paths that may have undefined properties need to be dealt with differently depending on if you are using a `path` or an `expr`.
+ - object paths that may have undefined properties need to be dealt with differently depending on if you are using a `path` or an `expr`.
 Given `doc.foo.bar.smang` as a path where any of those properties may not exist in the doc:
   - If you're using `path` just use the path as is, if any part of the path is `undefined` the resulting value will safely be `undefined`
   - However, in `expr` you **do** need to handle this situation: `doc.foo && doc.foo.bar && doc.foo.bar.smang`
 - If any of your `expr` expressions throw an exception (for example because you didn't handle potentially `undefined` properties as noted above) your push will fail